From Hair-Loss to Kombucha Empire: Health-Ade’s Journey to #1 Fastest Growing Beverage

 Stay true to your brand

 Daina stressed that you need to define your brand and stick to it and be authentic when you’re building a brand.
 What is your brand?
 What does it stand for?
-What do you do different?
+What do you do differently?
 Everything you do must fit your brand and what it represents.

 She also notes that branding may change over time as business scales.
 Health-Ade went through branding revisions early and had time to revisit and refine its brand—bottle design, symbolic logos, down to webpage content—focused on what the brand should represent to the consumer.